saiichihashimoto/lint-my-app/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![Greenkeeper badge](https://badges.greenkeeper.io/saiichihashimoto/lint-my-app.svg)](https://greenkeeper.io/)

+So you can write your app instead of lint it!

 [lint-staged](https://github.com/okonet/lint-staged) keeps the :poop: out of your app.
 I got tired of configuring [husky](https://github.com/typicode/husky) and lint-staged to get started. lint-my-app sets sane linting defaults so you can write your app instead of lint it!

 # Install